Frequently asked questions

 through the pledge to sustain and improve the places and communities in which the University is located, provide opportunities for students to improve knowledge and skills in sustainability, and to champion the Sustainable Societies research group.

-Carbon emissions have reduced by 4.5% since 2008/9, whilst the total floor area of buildings has increased by 12%.
+Carbon emissions have reduced by 31% since 2009/10, whilst the total floor area of buildings has increased.
 The Carbon Management Plan

 page provides more information on our Environmental Management System.